 - Print the Monster Corner Bookmark template.

 - Cut along the outside of the template design.

 - Fold each triangle on top of each other and paste the two triangles together, creating a pocket.

-- Decorate your design by coloring the template or by printing onto colored paper and adding googly eyes.
+- Decorate your design by coloring the template or by printing it onto colored paper and adding googly eyes.